rdkcentral/DHCPManager/README.md

 •	It triggers these utilities based on system events and network interface states.
 •	It monitors and maintains lease information, including IP addresses, lease durations, and renewal status.
 •	On events such as renewal, lease failure, or expiration, it publishes updates to WANMANAGER, ensuring the system remains aware of network status.
-•	On the LAN side, DHCPManager starts and manages DHCPv4 and DHCPv6 servers to provide IP addresses and configuration to LAN clients connected to the RDKB gateway.
+•	In future versions, on the LAN side, DHCPManager starts and manages DHCPv4 and DHCPv6 servers to provide IP addresses and configuration to LAN clients connected to the RDKB gateway.
 •	This design ensures robust and dynamic DHCP handling across both WAN and LAN interfaces.

 🤝 Contribution Guidelines